Ranchero-Software/NetNewsWire/Technotes/BranchingStrategy.md

 ## Three-Flow

 Three-Flow uses 3 branches to facilitate development, stabilize a release, and manage production hotfixes.
-Development happens on Master and moves to a branch called Candidate when it is ready to be stabilized.
-New feature development continues on Master and bug fixes to the release candidate happen on Candidate.
+Development happens on Main and moves to a branch called Candidate when it is ready to be stabilized.
+New feature development continues on Main and bug fixes to the release candidate happen on Candidate.
 When the product is released, it is pushed to the Release branch.
 Hotfixes can happen on the Release branch.
 Candidate is now free to be reused to stabilize the next release.
-All bugs found and fixed are back merged to Candidate and then Master respectively.
+All bugs found and fixed are back merged to Candidate and then Main respectively.

 ![Branching](Images/Branching.png)